PT CRUISER PRODUCTION TIMELINE

 In the USA a 220bhp high-output turbo with a heavy-duty Getrag gearbox joined the standard and turbo PT models.

-The PT Convertible was also facelifted and for export markets was available in RHD and with 2.2 litre CRD or 2.4 litre engines.
+The PT Convertible was also facelifted and for export markets was available in RHD with a 2.4 litre engine.

 2007